Start a 100 Women Who Care chapter where you live!

 There are women throughout North America interested in starting their own giving circles.
 To help all of you jump-start the process, here a few tips and forms you can use to start a local group like ours.
 It’s a really fun way to get to know some wonderful people in your area.
 If you still have questions, feel free to email Sandy Skees, founder of 100+ Women Who Care Santa Cruz.

 First, it’s SO great to have you join the 100 Women Who Care movement!
 As more and more women find out about this, more and more chapters are springing up.
-Just search for “100 Women Who Care” on the web and you will see hundreds of stories about the generosity of these giving circles all around North America!
+Just search for “100 Women Who Care” on the web and you will see hundreds of stories about the generosity of these giving circles all around the world!